Sizes Of Injection Needles: A Guide

 On the other hand, adults with more body mass may need longer needles to reach the right spot.

-Application scenarios for different injection needles
+Application scenarios for different injection needle sizes

 Choosing the right needle is important for a good injection.
 However, The needle size and length depend on the type of shot and where it goes.

-Intradermal injection
+Intradermal injection needle size

 • Common Needle Gauge: 25G-27G